There are several ways in which amino acids can be modified, combined, or separated, to augment their structure or function.

 Sulfur linkage for cysteine

-A covalent disulfide bond (sulfur linkage) can form between the sulfur-containing R groups in two cysteine molecules (called sulfhydryl groups) and produce cystine.
+A covalent disulfide bond (sulfur linkage) can form between the sulfur-containing R groups of two cysteine molecules (called sulfhydryl groups).
 Disulfide bonds between cysteine residues can affect protein folding and stability.
+Disulfide bonds form between cysteine residues under oxidizing (high pH) conditions.
+Disulfide bonds can be broken under reducing (low pH) conditions.

 MCAT Official Prep (AAMC)